mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 The shamans continued to sing and they began pounding on drums.

+The thoughts came more rapidly.
 Why do I still feel empty?
 I am still lost.
 My head is still too full, my government is still too crooked, my culture does not fit right and I still feel like I was born into the wrong planet.

 _"The potion did not work for me."_

 I tried.
 I failed.

 I stand up and head to the washroom.
 My stomach feels a little funny.
 I decide to let it pass and then I will go to sleep.

 I sit on the toilet in the middle of the jungle and pull my pants down to my ankles.
 I allow myself deep, seething anger.